Internet Services for Canadians

-We are currently examining differential pricing practices related to Internet data pricing plans.
+We collected your comments on differential pricing practices related to Internet data plans.
 Differential pricing occurs when the same or a similar product or service is offered to customers at different prices.
 You can read what comments were shared with us (look for “interventions”).
 A public hearing will begin on October 31, 2016 on this issue.

 - Date modified: